godotengine/godot-docs/classes/class_array.rst

 Description
 -----------

-Generic array, contains several elements of any type, accessible by a numerical index starting at 0.
+Generic array which can contain several elements of any type, accessible by a numerical index starting at 0.
 Negative indices can be used to count from the back, like in Python (-1 is the last element, -2 the second to last, etc.).
 Example:

 ::